sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 ## Arrays of Objects

-One of the most common data patterns you'll see in programming is arrays of objects.
+One of the most common data patterns in programming is arrays of objects:

 ```js
 const albums = [{